scriptweaver1/site/scripts/viper.md

 So, what color is the sky?

-That’s a good little boy.
+That’s a good little soldier.
 And I honor my part of the deal.
 Feel my tight hug?
 It can get much tighter than that.
 And you know how to make this(ssss) better right?

 What is your name?